brandleadership/kuhsaft/README.md

 # Usage

+## Adding additional content languages

+If you wan't to translate your pages into another language, generate a new translation migration:

+    # translate your pages into french
+    rails g kuhsaft:translations:add fr

+This creates a new migration file inside `db/migrate` of your app.
+Run the migration as you normally do:

+    rake db:migrate

+Finally, add the new translation locale to your `available_locales` inside your apps `application.rb`:

+    config.available_locales = [:en, :fr]

 ## Building a navigation

 Create a toplevel page and set the page type to "navigation".
 You can now get the child pages by using the navigation helper with the slug of that page:

     navigation_for(:slug => 'main-navigation') { |pages| ... }

 ## Integrating custom Models into Kuhsaft (aka Rails Admin Lite)